swiss-seismological-service/scdetect/README.md

 Here, some additional important notes (which may repeat parts of the [SeisComP tutorial on playbacks](https://www.seiscomp.de/doc/base/tutorials/waveformplayback.html)):

-- `scdetect`'s playback mode is enabled with the `--playback` CLI flag.
+- `scdetect-cc`'s playback mode is enabled with the `--playback` CLI flag.
-- The maximum record latency (configurable by means of the `"maximumLatency"` detector configuration parameter) is not validated if `scdetect` is run in playback mode.
+- The maximum record latency (configurable by means of the `"maximumLatency"` detector configuration parameter) is not validated if `scdetect-cc` is run in playback mode.
 - When reading data from a local archive, make sure the records are **sorted by end time**.
 Sorting miniSEED records is easily done